-The Greenville Urban Area Metropolitan (MPO) Transportation Organization responsible for coordinating the Transportation Improvement Program (STIP) for the Greenville metro area.
-The STIP contains funding information and schedules transportation divisions including: Highways, Aviation, Enhancements, Public Transportation, Bicycle and Pedestrians.
-Governor's Highway Safety Program.
+The Greenville Urban Area Metropolitan Transportation Organization (MPO) is responsible for coordinating the State Transportation Improvement Program (STIP) for the Greenville metro area.
+The STIP contains funding information and schedules for transportation divisions including: Highways, Aviation, Enhancements, Public Transportation, Rail, Bicycle and Pedestrians, and the Governor's Highway Safety Program.
 The STIP budget is based on the certified budget and projections developed by NCDOT and the Office of State Budget and Management.